GlennOu66304/Fullstack-Enterprise-MEVN-Mongo-Express-Vue-and-Node/README.md

 ## 15.If you meet the HTML resource could not come out,

+## 16. Button Loading State:

+If you could not see the image loading, you need to save the file withought running the 'npm run dev', then all files are saved once.
+You could "npm run dev" once to test the performance.
+You need to run " npm run dev" after all the dot next to the file name dissaper.

 1.you need to clear the npm run dev history before,
 2.then have: npm run dev again.
 3.at this time, you need to refresh the localhost:3000 again.